What can you do with a good credit score? That’s a question all of us should be asking when we see a double-digit rise in our score.

 1. Keep the Momentum of Your Higher Credit Scores Going

 You’ve made it this far, right?
-Maybe the July 2017 credit scoring changes bumped up your scores enough to move you from bad credit to fair credit, or maybe from good credit to very good credit.
+Maybe the July 2017 credit scoring changes bumped up your scores enough to move you from bad credit to fair credit, or perhaps from good credit to very good credit.

 Whichever the change, there’s always more you can do.
 The gold standard of credit scores is anything at 800 or above.
 According to Experian, 20% of the population has FICO scores at or above 800.
 Here’s a quick list of the credit scoring tiers: